Racing shell: History

-The racing shell evolved from the simple working rowboat.
+Invented on the banks of the River Tyne by Harry Clasper, The racing shell evolved from the simple working rowboat.
 Boats with longer hulls and narrower in beam were developed in the early 19th century specifically for team racing.
 These dedicated boats were the first boats that could be called racing shells, and they evolved into the highly specialized forms used today.

 Riggers

-A narrower boat provides a sharper angle to the bow and a smaller cross-sectional area reducing drag and wave drag, and avoiding hull speed limitations at race speed.
+A narrower boat provides a sharper angle to the bow and a smaller cross-sectional area reducing drag and wave drag.
+A longer boat avoids hull speed limitations at race speed.
 The first racing shells, while narrower than working rowboats, were limited by the width necessary to mount the oarlocks on the boat's sides ("gunwales").
 By attaching outriggers to the gunwales, the oarlocks could be placed farther out.
 This resulted in two things: oars got much longer, providing more length to the strokes, and hulls got narrower until they were as narrow as possible while still retaining sufficient buoyancy and balance.